 The professors who teach in the grant writing and evaluation program are all actively involved with writing and seeking grants, conducting program evaluations, and have managed or directed Not-for-Profits in a variety of settings.
 Faculty are also members of several national organizations including:

 I am so grateful for the education that I received at Concordia.
-Since graduation last August, it has been a very busy and exciting time.
-I continue to work for the same nonprofit agency as Grants and Contracts Specialist.
+Since graduation last August, I continue to work for the same nonprofit agency as Grants and Contracts Specialist.
 I have successfully brought in approximately $3 million in grant funding since then, with several other proposals pending.
 I also was able to write a large federal proposal ($5.3 million); we negotiated a contract, but shifts in federal funding have put that on hold.
-In addition to writing proposals, I have begun an evaluation project for the agency; the first phase of the project is to analyze present processes and help nine of our programs reassess their evaluation processes in order to bring more consistency and accuracy to our performance measurements.
+I have begun an evaluation project for the agency, helping our programs reassess their evaluation processes in order to bring more consistency and accuracy to our performance measurements.

 About a month before I finished the GME program, I started a position where I am a Grants Compliance Monitor.
 I work with agencies across Metro Government to ensure all federal regulations and requirements are met.
 Thanks to good leadership, I've expanded the purview of my position to include policy development and agency trainings.
 I truly believe that all the thought and analysis required for GME assignments and weekly discussions improved my ability to write policies on complex subjects and to educate program-oriented staff on regulatory minutiae.